lol-dungeonmaster/kaggle-agents-2025/docs/index.md

 <p>While big and capable, StockChat (SC1) became limited by it’s single agent design.</p>
 <ul>
   <li>There’s no parallelism or asynchronous operation because parallel function calling is agent-wide.
 Some of the functions may have unmet dependencies when run parallel (by an LLM).
 In other cases the degree of parallelism is determined by whether you have paid for finance api access.
 As I’m building a toy I wanted to keep free-tier as an option.
-Effectively SC1 is a big LLM-guided loop with serial operations, and a single rest api request at a time.
+SC1 is essentially an LLM-guided loop of serial operations, with a single rest api request at a time.
 It makes SC1 stable at the cost of performance.</li>
-  <li>The lack of context management means it can handle months worth of pre-scored news data.
-As a synchronous operation.</li>
+  <li>The lack of context management means SC1 can handle months worth of pre-scored news data.
+Although as a synchronous operation.</li>
   <li>There’s a single vector store with all acquired data, requiring metadata management to compensate.</li>
-  <li>It has no facility to determine user interest.
-It’s a giant cache of previously searched finance data.</li>
+  <li>SC1 has no facility to determine user interest.
+It's a giant cache of previously searched finance data.</li>
-  <li>It has no systematic evaluation except to run baseline queries.</li>
+  <li>There's no systematic evaluation except to run baseline queries.</li>
 </ul>

 <p>With these issues in mind my goal during Kaggle’s 5-day Agents course was to apply Google’s agentic framework to free SC1 from these limitations.</p>
 <ul>
-  <li>SC2 uses async runners while maintaining some minimal thread synchronization on shared data.</li>
+  <li>SC2 uses async runners while maintaining minimal thread synchronization on shared data.</li>
   <li>LLM-assisted context compaction runs at regular intervals.</li>
   <li>All the sub-tools have their own vector stores.</li>
-  <li>A memory tool stores long-term memories with semantic meaning preserved, and tagged with date of creation.</li>
+  <li>A memory tool stores long-term memories with semantic meaning preserved.
+Each memory is tagged with date of creation.</li>
-  <li>A user profile expert is added to extract user attributes for long-term memory.</li>
+  <li>A user profile expert extracts user attributes and preferences for long-term memory.</li>
   <li>Session state keys are used to pass user interest along to other agents.</li>
-  <li>A summary writing expert ensures large generations aren’t blemished by erratic markdown, currency or timestamp formatting.</li>
+  <li>A summary writing expert ensures large generations aren't blemished by erratic formatting.</li>
   <li>The ADK CLI is used to run an evaluation suite with LLM-as-judge.</li>
 </ul>